wp-plugins/wordpress-seo/readme.txt

 = 1.2 (development version) =

-Major improvements: all sorts of fixes to suggest and keyword check functionality which now should allow for non-ascii stuff, like Greek, Arabic, but even "weird" chars in western-European languages.

 * Bugs fixed:
 	* ereg_replace != preg_replace ; in other words: alt and title tags for images in xml sitemap fixed.
 	* Image size for OpenGraph now defaults to medium for thumbnail image.